5 Inference for simple linear regression

 The hypotheses are defined specifically in terms of the linear relationship between the two variables, because we are ultimately drawing conclusions about the slope β1.

-Tip 5.1: Mathematical statement of hypotheses
+Mathematical statement of hypotheses for β1

 Suppose there is a response variable Y and a predictor variable X such that

-The hypotheses for testing whether there is truly a linear relationship between X and Y in the population are
+The hypotheses for testing whether there is a linear relationship between X and Y in the population are

-5.6.1.1 One vs. two-sided hypotheses
+One vs. two-sided hypotheses

-The alternative hypothesis defined in and ?eq-slr-hypotheses is “not equal to 0”.
-This is the alternative hypothesis corresponding to a two-sided hypothesis test, because it includes in the scenarios in which β1 is less than or greater than 0.
+The alternative hypothesis defined in is “not equal to 0”.
+This is the alternative hypothesis corresponding to a two-sided hypothesis test, because it includes the scenarios in which β1 is less than or greater than 0.
 There are two other options for defining the alternative hypothesis, “β1 is less than 0” (Ha:β1<0) and “β1 is greater than 0” (Ha:β1>0).
 These are one-sided hypothesis tests, as they only consider the alternative scenario in which β1 is either less than or greater than 0, respectively.

-5.6.2 Generate the null distribution
+5.6.2 Simulate the null distribution

 Recall that hypothesis tests are conducted assuming the null hypothesis H0 is true.
 Based on the hypotheses defined in , a hypothesis test for the slope is conducted under the assumption β1=0 , that there is no linear relationship between the response and predictor variables.